Plato's theory of soul

-Plato's theory of soul, which was inspired by the teachings of Socrates, considered the psyche (ψῡχή) to be the essence of a person, being that which decides how people behave.
+Plato's theory of the soul, which was inspired variously by the teachings of Socrates, considered the psyche (ψῡχή) to be the essence of a person, being that which decides how people behave.
 Plato considered this essence to be an incorporeal, eternal occupant of a person's being.
 Plato said that even after death, the soul exists and is able to think.
 He believed that as bodies die, the soul is continually reborn (metempsychosis) in subsequent bodies.
-Plato divided the soul into three parts: the logistikon (reason), the thymoeides (spirit), and the epithymetikon (appetite).
+Plato divided the soul into three parts: the logistikon (reason), the thymoeides (spirit, which houses anger, as well as other spirited emotions), and the epithymetikon (appetite or desire, which houses the desire for physical pleasures).

-The conception of the soul

-Plato was the first person in the history of philosophy to believe that the soul was both the source of life and the mind.
-In Plato's dialogues, we find the soul playing many disparate roles.
-Among other things, Plato believes that the soul is what gives life to the body (which was articulated most of all in the Laws and Phaedrus) in terms of self-motion: to be alive is to be capable of moving yourself; the soul is a self-mover.
-He also thinks that the soul is the bearer of moral properties (i.e., when I am virtuous, it is my soul that is virtuous as opposed to, say, my body).
-The soul is also the mind: it is that which thinks in us.

-We see this casual oscillation between different roles of the soul in many dialogues.
-First of all, in the Republic:Is there any function of the soul that you could not accomplish with anything else, such as taking care of something (epimeleisthai), ruling, and deliberating, and other such things?
-Could we correctly assign these things to anything besides the soul, and say that they are characteristic (idia) of it?